DougBurke/chandraobs/notes/display.md

  - a simple search box - name, prob not a cone search?
    also: view all HRC-I obs/... page?

+ - a condensed version of the observation schedule, with some form of pagination

+Done

  - a 'tour this page' option a la the ADS http://adslabs.org/adsabs/search/
      -> http://bootstraptour.com/